-This variety enjoys cooler to medium climate; the produced wines have gentle fruit aromas, medium to high acidity and lighter body.
+This variety enjoys a cooler to medium climate; the produced wines have gentle fruit aromas, medium to high acidity, and a lighter body.

 Welschriesling can produce noble rot and therefore is famous for both simple wines or outstanding sweet wines.

-In the Podravje region, it is used as blending component for the entry-level white blends which are usually sold in bulk; it can also produce fresh and light styles; sweet wines made from botrytis or as in ice wine style.
+In the Podravje region, it is used as a blending component for the entry-level white blends which are usually sold in bulk; it can also produce fresh and light styles; sweet wines made from botrytis, or as in ice wine style.

 In the Posavje region, it is one of the main components of Cviček.

 Welschriesling can be found in the Vipava Valley district of Primorska, where they use it in simple blends.

 Second, most planted grape in Slovenia and at the same time Slovenia ranks in the top 10 Chardonnay producers in Europe.

 Chardonnay is a low aromatic variety.
 Depending on the climate, it can produce wines with aromas of lemon, melon, peaches, and sometimes tropical fruit.
 It prefers oak and aging on lees (sur lie).

 Štajerska Slovenia and Vipava Valley: medium to high acidity wines with medium body.